PhantomPhixer/JNUC-2019/Rinse_and_repeat.md

 rm -f "/Library/Application Support/JAMF/Receipts/jnuc_erase_install_extras.pkg"
 ```
-Then runs an invemntory to update all the groups.
+Then runs an inventory to update all the groups.